 When garlic cloves are chopped, the sulfur compounds and an enzyme called allinase, usually held separate within the clove, come into contact with one another.
 The collision generates the compound allicin, which gives garlic its pungency, and pyruvic acid, which is responsible for its spicy heat.
 But left intact, so that its volatile compounds don’t interact, garlic offers an entirely different character; roasting the cloves whole draws out their sweetness, yielding the sumptuous confit that adorns this pretty focaccia.
 Cook the focaccia on a pizza stone, which will give the bottom crust a delicious crunch.

-— chapati atta, or durum wheat flour, mixed with water.
+The foundation for this common Indian flatbread is the same dough that is used for chapati—atta, or durum wheat flour, mixed with water.
 The key difference, which creates the paratha’s signature layers, is rolling and folding the dough in a triangle.
 The chewy flatbread is then dry-cooked in a skillet until puffy and golden.

 Like chapati, puri is made from a simple durum wheat flour dough.
 But this flatbread incorporates ajwain seeds, which lend a lightly herbal, floral flavor, and is deep-fried in hot oil.
 It’s often eaten at breakfast or as a snack.
 Get the recipe for Deep-Fried Indian Bread (Puri) »

 This rustic whole wheat brown bread is sweetened with molasses and loaded with almonds and diverse seeds.
 Dense and nutty, it’s delicious smeared with sweet butter or as the basis for an open-face sandwich topped with sharp cheese, cucumber, and a juicy slice of tomato.